 We consider that in our operations, the risks of modern slavery practices are low.
-At 30 June 2021, all circa 320 Australian-domiciled employees occupied skilled and/or professional roles and were remunerated and employed in accordance with Australian labour and modern slavery laws.
-As noted in Section 4, Judo does not maintain any operations or branches, or utilise any support centres, in foreign jurisdictions outside Australia.
-As our investments would be considered part of our operations for the purposes of this Statement, Judo considers our investments to have low modern slavery risks as Judo largely invests in externally rated Australian Treasury, government, semi-government, authorised deposit-taking institution and asset-backed securities or instruments.
-Judo does not consider that it operates an 'investment business' and, at 30 June 2021, did not hold any foreign investments.
+At 30 June 2022, all circa 465 Australian-domiciled employees occupied skilled and/or professional roles and were remunerated and employed in accordance with Australian labour and modern slavery laws.
+As noted at Section 4, Judo does not maintain any operations or branches, or utilise any support centres, in foreign jurisdictions outside Australia.
+As our investments would be considered part of our operations for the purposes of this Statement, Judo considers our investments to have low or negligible modern slavery risks as Judo predominantly invests in externally rated Australian Treasury, government, semi-government, authorised deposittaking institution and asset-backed securities or instruments.
+Judo does not consider that it operates an 'investment business'.